5 min read

 1) Customer Agreement

 The type of agreement that a startup will conclude with its customers in the future will, of course, depend on the startup’s business activity.
 In most cases, that will be a so-called cloud agreement (for a startup that has, for example, developed an app), which will be concluded between the startup and their customers for access and use of the app on the internet (so-called remote access).
 As the cloud agreements differ significantly from professional services agreements, these rights of access and use should be highlighted, since the cloud agreements do not transfer ownership of intellectual property or licensing rights.
-In general, these agreements are referred to as the Terms or Terms of Service.
+In general, these agreements are referred to as the Terms of Use or Terms of Service.

 These agreements are key to the functioning of the startup because they determine the “rules” for all customers.